UPPS 02.03.01 - Honorary Doctoral Degrees

 ELIGIBILITY FOR HONORARY DOCTORAL DEGREES

-This UPPS establishes a process for awarding honorary doctoral degrees to recognize excellence in public affairs, humanities, the arts, education, business, and the sciences.
+This policy establishes a process for awarding honorary doctoral degrees to recognize excellence in public affairs, humanities, the arts, education, business, and the sciences.

-The president appoints an Honorary Doctoral Degree Committee on September 1 of each year composed of the provost, who chairs the Committee, the dean of the Graduate College, one senior administrator and two distinguished faculty members recommended by the Faculty Senate who will serve three-year rotating terms.
+The president appoints an Honorary Doctoral Degree Committee, upon receipt of a nomination, comprised of the provost and vice president for Academic Affairs (VPAA), who chairs the Committee, the dean of The Graduate College, one senior administrator, and two distinguished faculty members recommended by the Faculty Senate.

-The provost will consider nominations submitted by members of the university community and friends of the university.
+The provost and VPAA will consider nominations submitted by members of the university community and friends of the university.
 The Committee reviews nominations for the following:

-The provost calls a meeting of the Committee to determine if files should go forward to the president for consideration.
-The Committee and provost also recommend the specific honorary doctoral degree to be awarded from the listing below as defined in The Handbook of College and University Administration:
+The provost and VPAA calls a meeting of the Committee to determine if files should go forward to the president for consideration.
+The Committee and the provost and VPAA also recommend the specific honorary doctoral degree to be awarded from the listings below, as defined in The Handbook of College and University Administration:

-Doctor of Letters (Litt.D.), given to scholars in particular disciplines
+Doctor of Letters (Litt.D.) – given to scholars in particular disciplines; and

-* The president, in consultation with the provost, will determine names that the university will recommend to the Board of Regents for honorary degrees.
+The president, in consultation with the provost and VPAA, will determine the names and the degree titles that the university will recommend to the Board of Regents for honorary degrees.
 After review and approval by the Board of Regents, the president invites the individual who will be recognized to accept the honorary doctoral degree.

-The provost and dean of the Graduate College will coordinate the presentation of honorary doctoral degrees.
+The provost and VPAA and the dean of The Graduate College will coordinate the presentation of honorary doctoral degrees.

 REVIEWERS OF THIS UPPS